Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Introduction

 The question of characterizing which matrices $\L$ occur as a function of the topology of~$\Sigma$ remains open.
 See Lam and Pylyavskyy \cite{LP:annulus} for related work in the case when the surface $\Sigma$ is an annulus.

 We give special attention to the case where the surface $\Sigma$ is an annulus; this is the easiest case beyond the planar one (but already quite involved) and also has applications to the study of spanning trees on planar graphs.
+Connectivity questions within a spanning tree involving the path to $\infty$ can be studied by viewing $\infty$ as one of the nodes of the surface graph, on a boundary by itself.
+When the other vertices are on the same face, the relevant surface is the annulus.